nicolasdanelon/UnofficialDocs/source/customization/customization.rst

 Customizing Sublime Text
 ========================

 Sublime Text is highly customizable.
-In the topics below, we'll explain you how you can adapt it to your needs and preferences.
+In the topics below, we'll explain to you how you can adapt it to your needs and preferences.

 .. toctree::